open-easyrtc/open-easyrtc/docs/easyrtc_webrtc_problems.md

  - Video resolution can be in set using:
    -  easyrtc.setVideoDims(width, height);
- - In Chrome the bandwidth can be set using:
-   -  easyrtc.setVideoBandwidth(kbits-per-second);
  - Video camera hardware makes a big difference.
 When we upgraded from a 5yr old 720p camera to a new 1080p camera, the differences were remarkable.
 Even when just sending 640x480.
  - HOPE: Support for hardware encoding / decoding will allow higher resolution video.
  - HOPE: Support for adjusting bandwidth from within the JavaScript API.